isaiahmartin847/Kryptos/README.md

-# Reg-Maps
+# Kryptos

-This is an app that has all the hunting regulation by district using mapBox.
+The Rag app that predicts stock and crypto prices.